 God is ready to speak to you today, into your real-world life, wherever you may find yourself.
 It takes time and space to hear Him.
 It takes intentionality.
 It takes quieting the noise in your mind and heart.
 It takes pausing and thinking.
 It takes choosing the ancient path, the good way, and finding rest for your soul.

 Meditation isn’t the only way to hear God.
 It’s not the only way to be in an intimate relationship with Him, but in the day and age in which we live, it is a rhythm of life that can help us.
 It can counteract this busy, plugged in culture in which we live.
 It can rewire your brain.
 It can bring rest to your weary soul that is being constantly bombarded.

 And this is my prayer for you.

 Are you ready to give it a try?
 Why don’t you try biblical meditation for the next 30 days?
 That’s long enough to establish a habit and long enough to see a change in your mind and your soul.

 - Choose a verse or passage using one of the ideas in this post.

-- Download and print the infographic included above from the Resource Library.
+- Download and print the infographic included above.
 (Cardstock would work best if you have it.)